 - A healthier lifestyle that includes great food, lots of activity, and meaningful connection

-Choosing Independent Living You Can Afford
+How to Find an Independent Living Community You Can Afford

 The transition to a senior living community should feel like turning a page to a bright new chapter of your life.
-Take time to do your research, so you can feel confident that you’ll enjoy this next step.
+Take time to do your research so you can feel confident that you’ll enjoy this next step.

 Asking the right questions can help you ensure the independent living community you’re considering is affordable.
 Here are some questions to get you started: